 The Wai-Kun is the student yearbook of Midwestern State University.
-Designed by students, for students, the yearbook is a true student publication that represents a pictorial record of the events, activities, and culture on the MSU campus during a respective year.
-In 2008, the final Wai-Kun was printed as the publication went digital, after 83 years of production.
+Designed by students, for students, the yearbook is a true student publication -- a pictorial record of the events, activities, and culture on the MSU campus during a respective year.
+In 2008, the final Wai-Kun was printed, as the publication went digital after 83 years of production.

 Sunwatcher magazine launched its first edition in Spring 2002.
 It encompasses campus news, alumni news, athletics, and donor activity.
 Currently published twice a year, it is distributed free of charge to university friends, alumni, faculty, and staff.

 Each April, hundreds of university students, faculty, and staff descend upon the Wichita Falls community to dedicate time and effort to more than 30 local volunteer and nonprofit organizations and complete various service initiatives throughout the community.
 The mission of the Great Day of Service is to not only provide opportunities for students to partake in meaningful community service and support local nonprofit organizations, but also to bring awareness of the importance of civic responsibility and serving those in need.
 On average, more than 700 individual students, faculty, and staff participate each year.
 Since its inception in 2008, the Great Day of Service had already provided more than 9,700 hours of community service to Wichita Falls.